MicrosoftDocs/microsoft-365-community/Community/basic-security-set-up-for-microsoft-365.md

 To help in identifying legacy authentication used within your organization, you can filter the Azure Active Directory Sign-ins and validate that legacy is either required or can be disabled.

-1. Sign in to the **Azure Portal** (https://portal.azure.com) as either a Security Administrator, Conditional Access Administrator or Global Administrator
+1. Sign in to the **Azure Portal** (<https://portal.azure.com>) as either a Security Administrator, Conditional Access Administrator or Global Administrator
 2. Click on **Azure Active Directory**, then click **Sign-ins**
 3. Add the Client App column by clicking **Columns**, then **Client App**
 4. Click **Add Filters**, then **Client App**
 5. Select all **Legacy Authentication Protocols**, then click **Apply**

 Filtering will only show you the attempted sign-ins that used legacy authentication protocols.
 To view the actual protocol used, you can click onto an entry, and it is displayed.

 Blocking legacy authentication is performed by configuring conditional access policies.

-**How:** To learn how to implement Idle Session Sign-out, click https://docs.microsoft.com/sharepoint/sign-out-inactive-users#specify-idle-session-sign-out-settings-in-the-new-sharepoint-admin-center
+**How:** To learn how to implement Block Legacy Authentication, click <https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/block-legacy-authentication>

 ### Set User Passwords to Never Expire

 **Risk:** When enforcing periodic password resets, passwords become less secure.
 Users tend to pick a weaker password and vary it slightly for each reset.
 This type of behavior can often lead to re-use of existing passwords, as well as malicious attackers, guessing the password.
 If a user creates a secure password (long, complicated, and without any pragmatic words present), it should remain just as strong in 60 days as it is today.

 **Protection:** It is now recommended by the National Institute of Standards and Technology (NIST) to disable password expiration.
 The guidance is only to force a change or update a password if an account is confirmed as compromised.
 Azure Active Directory provides the ability to set password expiration policies as well as disable it for specific users or all users.

 There are two options for disabling expiration of passwords:

 1. Disable password expiration either on a per-user or for the organization within Azure Active Directory
 2. Sync passwords from On-premises Active Directory using Azure AD Connect.
 This sync includes password policies

-**How:** To learn how to implement a password expiration policy, click https://docs.microsoft.com/microsoft-365/admin/add-users/set-password-to-never-expire?view=o365-worldwide
+**How:** To learn how to implement a password expiration policy, click <https://docs.microsoft.com/microsoft-365/admin/add-users/set-password-to-never-expire?view=o365-worldwide>

 ### External Sharing

 **Risk:** External sharing of content is always a risk for any organization.
 Due to how SharePoint assigns permissions and control access, data such as Personally Identifiable Information (PII) data might get shared externally with no protections, especially if any external email is allowed. *SharePoint External Sharing** is a top-level configuration setting which controls sharing content from SharePoint to anyone, including non-corporate accounts.
 This setting is available at the Tenant organization level, which is utilized at lower levels within Office 365 unless set explicitly at the application level.

 **Protection:** Microsoft 365 provides external sharing settings at the tenant and application levels.
 The decision to modify these settings should be business-related.
 Setting this to **Only people in your organization**, limits external sharing capabilities.
 Content can then only be shared, using accounts that already exist within the existing Azure Active Directory, whether internal users or external guest accounts.
 Adding external accounts then becomes a controlled process.

-**How:** To learn how to implement external sharing protections, click https://docs.microsoft.com/sharepoint/turn-external-sharing-on-or-off
+**How:** To learn how to implement external sharing protections, click <https://docs.microsoft.com/sharepoint/turn-external-sharing-on-or-off>

 ---

-**Principal author**: Liam Cleary (https://www.linkedin.com/in/liamcleary)
+**Principal author**: Liam Cleary (<https://www.linkedin.com/in/liamcleary>)

 ---